 Planting Onions in Early Spring

 Onions are another crop that can be planted early in spring.
-Use either onions plants or sets when planting early.
-Follow supplier’s instructions for seed/plant depth and spacing, keep watered and they are good to go!
+Use either onions, plants, or sets when planting early.
+Follow supplier’s instructions for seed/plant depth and spacing, keep watered, and they are good to go!

 Onions need very little attention and are quite hardy.
-The biggest problem with onion beds are the weeds.
+The biggest problem with onion beds is the weeds.
 You’ll do well to keep on top of these weeds early to allow the onions the water and nutrients they need to flourish!

 A Word About Wildflower Seeds

-Counter intuitive, I know!
+Counterintuitive, I know!
 I just learned this from the John Scheepers Kitchen Garden Seed newsletter last fall.
 It explained so much!

 Use these links for detailed monthly garden tasks!